chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/video_script_5min.md

 The app trains regression models dynamically using your own historical performance data.
 It learns patterns from past productions: which titles sold well in Calgary versus Edmonton, how seasonality affects different categories of ballet, and how online visibility translates into actual box office results for your specific audience.

-The system uses Ridge regression with intelligent constraints.
+The system uses Ridge regression with empirical constraints.
 It knows that a title with zero online presence still has a realistic floor for ticket sales, and it anchors predictions to benchmark titles you trust.
 As you add more historical data, the models become more accurate and personalized to Alberta Ballet's unique audience.

 If a title has no local performance history, the model falls back to pattern matching based on similar productions with known outcomes.